drewzhao/dita-ot-markdown-html5-diagrams-plugin/README.md

 # dita-ot-markdown-html5-diagrams-plugin

-DITA Open Toolkit plugin which allows publishing markdown Mermaid diagram blocks to HTML5.
+The DITA Open Toolkit plugin processes mermaid codeblocks in markdown for valid html5 `pre` elements that can be rendered online by MermaidJS.

 https://mermaid-js.github.io

-The plugin was tested and developed with DITA OT 4.3
+The plugin was tested and developed with DITA OT 4.3.

-If you set the markdown fenced codeblock language to mermaid:
+If your markdown input contains fenced codeblock with language set to `mermaid`, this plug does the following to the html5 transformation:

-1. the plugin will inject MermaidJS to html5 from CDN: `https://cdn.jsdelivr.net/npm/mermaid@11/dist/mermaid.esm.min.mjs`
+1. Inject MermaidJS to html5 from CDN: `https://cdn.jsdelivr.net/npm/mermaid@11/dist/mermaid.esm.min.mjs`
-2. the plugin will remove the nested `code` tags inside `pre` when converting markdown mermaid codeblocks to html5, otherwise mermaidjs will raise an error.
+2. Remove the nested `code` tags inside `pre` when converting markdown mermaid codeblocks to html5, otherwise mermaidjs will raise an error.
-3. the plugin will override the default `language-mermaid` class with `mermaid`, saving you the effort to set `querySelector` in javascript with [mermaid.run](https://mermaid.js.org/config/usage.html#using-mermaid-run).
+3. Override the default `language-mermaid` class with `mermaid`, saving you the effort to set `querySelector` in javascript with [mermaid.run](https://mermaid.js.org/config/usage.html#using-mermaid-run).

 ## Installation